-Line 37 - If a reseller of telecommunication services is not a local carrier, interexchange carrier, or a facilities-based cellular common carrier, the reseller is allowed a credit for tax paid when the services are actually resold.
+Line 39 - If you are a reseller of telecommunication services but not a local carrier, interexchange carrier, or a facilities-based cellular common carrier, you are allowed a credit for tax paid when you resell the services.
 The credit operates so that the tax on the resale is applied only to the difference between the gross charge imposed on resale and the amount paid to acquire the service resold.
-Compute the amount of the credit by multiplying the reseller's cost to purchase the service by the tax rate.
+Compute the amount of the credit by multiplying your cost to purchase the service by the tax rate.

 Example: A telephone company sells a telecommunication service to a reseller for \$2 for resale.
 The reseller, who is not an interexchange carrier or local carrier, resells the service for \$6.
-The reseller owes a tax on the difference of \$4, or \$.13 ($$4 \times 3.25\%$).
-When reporting on the resold service, the reseller includes the gross charge of \$6 on line 34, the excise tax of \$.195 ($$6 \times 3.25\%$) on line 36, and the credit of \$.065 ($$2 \times 3.25\%$) on line 37.
+The reseller owes a tax on the difference of \$4, or \$.10 (\$4 \times 2.5%).
+When reporting on the resold service, the reseller includes the gross charge of \$6 on line 36, the excise tax of \$.15 (\$6 \times 2.5%) on line 38, and the credit of \$.05 (\$2 \times 2.5%) on line 39.

-Line 38 - In order to prevent multijurisdictional taxation, a credit is allowed on any interstate or international telecommunication service upon proof that a telecommunication services provider paid a like tax to another state or country.
+Line 40 - To prevent multijurisdictional taxation, you are allowed a credit on any interstate or international telecommunication service upon proof that you paid a tax to another state or country.
 The amount of the credit is the amount lawfully due and paid to the other state or country, but it may not reduce the tax due to less than zero.